-In Granada your accommodation will be in a student residence, an apartment with international students or on a homestay, which is a wonderful way to immerse yourself in local daily life by living in the home of a local family.
+In Granada your accommodation will be in an apartment with international students or on a homestay, which is a wonderful way to immerse yourself in local daily life by living in the home of a local family.
 Please also check out general accommodations for Spain.

 We will place one or two students per homestay.
 We will do everything we can to see that the home meets your personal preferences, needs and expectations as outlined by you in the housing and Personal Health forms you complete on Passport.
 Please include any special dietary requirements so we can try to address them.
 You will receive all the details of your specific homestay at Orientation.

 - Homestay families are all experienced in hosting American and international university students in Granada.
 Like most Spaniards, these families are dedicated, generous and passionate about sharing their home and culture with our students.

 - Homestay families provide you with three meals a day seven days a week.